Florida Disability Appeal Lawyer | Pensacola Disability Attorney

 When will I learn the results from the hearing judge?

 You should not expect to receive your hearing results at the time of your disability hearing.
-Generally, the results are sent to you via mail within a few weeks or months following the hearing.
+Generally, the results are sent to you via mail within a few weeks or months following the disability hearing.
 If you have been awarded benefits, Southeast Disability Advocates will assist you in applying for those benefits through the Social Security Administration.
 If your claim for benefits has been denied, we will consult with you on requesting a review of the decision.